virtualyou/medical/README.md

 ```

 With our exports in place and the Node dependencies downloaded, we can now start
-the `vy-express-medical` application on localhost.
+the `medical` application on localhost.

 ```shell
 npm start